Flat Structure on the Space of Isomonodromic Deformations: Examples of potential vector fields corresponding to algebraic solutions to the Painlev e VI equation

-In this section we show some examples of potential vector fields in three variable case which are related to algebraic solutions of the Painlev\'{e} VI equation.
+In this section we show some examples of potential vector fields in three variables which correspond to algebraic solutions to the Painlev\'e~VI equation.

-Algebraic solutions of the Painlev\'{e} VI equation were studied and constructed by many authors including N. J. Hitchin \cite{Hit1}, \cite{Hit2}, B. Dubrovin \cite{Du}, B. Dubrovin -M. Mazzocco \cite{DM}, P. Boalch \cite{Bo0}, \cite{Bo1}, \cite{Bo2}, \cite{Bo3}, A. V. Kitaev \cite{Kit1}, \cite{Kit2}, A. V. Kitaev -R. Vidunas \cite{KV}, \cite{VK}, K. Iwasaki \cite{Iwa}.
-The classification of algebraic solutions of the Painlev\'e VI equation was achieved by Lisovvy and Tykhyy \cite{LT}.
-We remark that all the algebraic solutions in the list of \cite{LT} had previously appeared in the literature (see \cite{Bo4} and references therein).
+\looseness=1 Algebraic solutions to the Painlev\'e~VI equation were studied and constructed by many authors including N.J.~Hitchin \cite{Hit1,Hit2}, B.~Dubrovin~\cite{Du}, B.~Dubrovin and M.~Mazzocco~\cite{DM}, P.~Boalch \cite{BoC,Bo0,Bo1,Bo3,Bo2}, A.V.~Kitaev~\cite{Kit1,Kit2}, A.V.~Kitaev and R.~Vid\=unas~\cite{KV,VK}, K.~Iwasaki~\cite{Iwa}.
+In his review article~\cite{Bo4}, Boalch classified all the known algebraic solutions to the Painlev\'e VI based on types of the monodromy groups of the associated $2\times 2$ or $3\times 3$ linear differential equations.
+After that, by classifying finite orbits of the extended modular group action on conjugacy classes of ${\rm SL}(2,\mathbb{C})$-triples, Lisovyy and Tykhyy~\cite{LT} proved that Boalch's list was complete, that is, they confirmed that there is no other solution than those in Boalch's list.
 One of the principal aims of our study is the determination of a flat coordinate system and a potential vector field for each of such algebraic solutions.
 In spite that this aim is still not succeeded because of complexity of computation, we show some examples of potential vector fields.
-Some of the results below are already given in \cite{KMS}.
+Some of the results below are already given in~\cite{KMS}.
+Other examples can be found in~\cite{KMS4}.
+From the construction of polynomial potential vector fields corresponding to finite complex reflection groups of rank three (Corollary~\ref{cor:polyG}) and Corollary~\ref{cor:corgexWDVVandPVI}, we obtain a class of algebraic solutions to the Painlev\'e~VI equation.
+The relationship between finite complex reflection group of rank three and solutions to the Painlev\'e VI equation was first studied by Boalch~\cite{BoC}.
+(More precisely speaking, it was conjectured in \cite{BoC} that the solutions obtained from finite complex reflection groups by his construction are algebraic and this conjecture was proved in his succeeding papers.)
+The construction in the present paper answers the question~3) in the last part of~\cite{BoC}: ``Is there a geometrical or physical interpretation of these solutions?''

+It is known by Hertling \cite{He} that any polynomial prepotential is obtained from a Frobenius manifold on the orbit space of a (product of) finite Coxeter group.
+Surprisingly enough, there are examples in Sections~\ref{section6.4}--\ref{section6.6}, whose potential vector fields have polynomial entries but the corresponding Saito structures are not isomorphic to one on the orbit space of any finite complex reflection group because the free divisors defined by $F_{B_{6}}$, $F_{H_2}$, $F_{E_{14}}$ in Sections~\ref{section6.4}--\ref{section6.6} respectively are not isomorphic to the discriminant of any finite complex reflection group.
+The existence of these examples suggests that an analogue of Hertling's theorem does not hold in the case of non Frobenius manifolds.
+It seems to be an interesting problem to classify polynomial potential vector fields.